New Mexico campaign: Sibley's advance

-Starting on February 23, the Confederate forces reached Albuquerque on March 2 and Santa Fe on March 13, but due to their slow advance they failed to capture most of the Union supplies located at these cities.
-The slow advance also allowed reinforcements from Colorado under the command of Colonel John Slough to reach Fort Union, until this time under Paul's command.
+Starting on February 23, the Confederate forces reached Albuquerque on March 2 and Santa Fe on March 13, but due to their slow advance they failed to capture most of the Union supplies located at those cities.
+The slow advance also allowed reinforcements from Colorado under the command of Colonel John Slough to reach Fort Union, then under Paul's command.
 Since he had been commissioned colonel before Paul was commissioned the same rank, Slough claimed seniority and took command of the fort.
 Canby had already ordered Paul to "not move from Fort Union to meet me until I advise you of the route and point of junction."
 After learning of the change in command, Canby told Slough to "advise me of your plans and movements, that I may cooperate."
 He also instructed Slough to "harass the enemy by partisan operations.
 Obstruct his movements and cut off his supplies."
-Slough interpreted this as an authorization to advance, which he did with 1,342 men from the fort's garrison.
+Slough advanced with 1,342 men from the fort's garrison.

 The Union and Confederate forces met at the Battle of Glorieta Pass on March 28.
 The Confederates were able to push the Union force through the pass, but had to retreat following the destruction of their wagon train, which contained nearly all of their supplies and ammunition.
 Sibley pulled his army back to Albuquerque to await reinforcements from Texas.
-Slough, receiving orders from Canby to return immediately to Fort Union, also retreated, fearing a court martial if he disobeyed this order.
+Slough, receiving orders from Canby to return immediately to Fort Union, also retreated, fearing a court martial if he disobeyed the order.
 Once he arrived at the fort, he resigned his commission and returned to Colorado, leaving Lieutenant Colonel Samuel Tappan in command of the regiment and Paul once again in command of the fort.